railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	*Secondary Unit of Measure*

-In the product form you can then set one unit of measure for sales and stock management, and one unit of measure for purchases.
+In the product form you can set one unit of measure for sales and stock management, and one unit of measure for purchases.

 For each operation on a product, you can use another unit of